Read 18 words and identify their antonyms as you race players to the end of the game board.

 Look no further for antonym activities and teaching resources—we got you covered!

 Practice identifying and using antonyms with this 15-piece under the sea picture antonyms puzzle.
-A poster explaining the different parts of a thesaurus.
+Practice using a thesaurus with a printable thesaurus anchor chart and differentiated practice worksheets.

 Practice identifying and using antonyms with this 15-piece under the sea picture antonyms puzzle.